The co-Hopfian property of surface braid groups: Introduction

 \section{Introduction}

-Let $S$ be a connected, compact and orientable surface which may possibly have non-empty boundary.
-A description of any isomorphism between two finite index subgroups of the extended mapping class group $\mod^*(S)$ of $S$ is obtained in \cite{iva-aut}, \cite{kork-aut} and \cite{luo}.
+Let $S$ be a connected, compact and orientable surface which may have non-empty boundary.
+Let $\mod^*(S)$ be the extended mapping class group of $S$.
+A description of any isomorphism between two finite index subgroups of $\mod^*(S)$ was obtained in \cite{iva-aut}, \cite{kork-aut} and \cite{luo}.
 A key step in these works is to compute the automorphism group of the complex of curves for $S$, denoted by $\calc(S)$.
-More generally, to describe any injective homomorphism from a finite index subgroup of $\mod^*(S)$ into $\mod^*(S)$, superinjectivity of a simplicial map from $\calc(S)$ into itself is introduced by Irmak \cite{irmak1} and is shown to be induced by an element of $\mod^*(S)$ in \cite{be-m}, \cite{bm-ar}, \cite{irmak1}, \cite{irmak2} and \cite{irmak-ns}.
-The same conclusion is obtained for injective simplicial maps from $\calc(S)$ into itself by Shackleton \cite{sha}.
+More generally, to describe any injective homomorphism from a finite index subgroup of $\mod^*(S)$ into $\mod^*(S)$, superinjectivity of a simplicial map from $\calc(S)$ into itself was introduced by Irmak \cite{irmak1}.
+Any such superinjective map is shown to be induced by an element of $\mod^*(S)$ in \cite{be-m}, \cite{bm-ar}, \cite{irmak1}, \cite{irmak2} and \cite{irmak-ns}.
+The same conclusion was obtained for injective simplicial maps from $\calc(S)$ into itself by Shackleton \cite{sha}.
 To prove similar results on the Torelli group and the Johnson kernel for a certain surface, variants of the complex of curves are introduced and studied in \cite{bm}, \cite{bm-add}, \cite{farb-ivanov}, \cite{kida-tor}, \cite{kida-cohop}, \cite{kida-inj} and \cite{mv}.

 Let $\bar{S}$ be the closed surface obtained from $S$ by attaching disks to all boundary components of $S$.
 We then have the homomorphism from the pure mapping class group $\pmod(S)$ of $S$ onto the mapping class group $\mod(\bar{S})$ of $\bar{S}$.
-We define $P(S)$ to be the kernel of this homomorphism.
-If the genus of $S$ is at least two, then $P(S)$ is naturally identified with the fundamental group of the space of ordered distinct $p$ points in $\bar{S}$, where $p$ denotes the number of boundary components of $S$, as discussed in Theorem 4.2 of \cite{birman}.
-In our previous paper \cite{kida-yama}, we show that for some surfaces $S$, any isomorphism between two finite index subgroups of $P(S)$ is the conjugation by an element of $\mod^*(S)$.
+We define $P(S)$ as the kernel of this homomorphism.
+If the genus of $S$ is at least 2, then $P(S)$ is naturally identified with the fundamental group of the space of ordered distinct $p$ points in $\bar{S}$, where $p$ denotes the number of boundary components of $S$, as discussed in \cite[Theorem 4.2]{birman}.
+In our previous paper \cite{kida-yama}, we showed that for some surfaces $S$, any isomorphism between two finite index subgroups of $P(S)$ is the conjugation by an element of $\mod^*(S)$.
 The purpose of the present paper is to establish the same conclusion for any injective homomorphism from a finite index subgroup of $P(S)$ into $P(S)$.
-As an immediate consequence of it, we show that any finite index subgroup $\Gamma$ of $P(S)$ is {\it co-Hopfian}, that is, any injective homomorphism from $\Gamma$ into itself is surjective.
+As its immediate consequence, we show that any finite index subgroup $\Gamma$ of $P(S)$ is {\it co-Hopfian}, that is, any injective homomorphism from $\Gamma$ into itself is surjective.